chaywn/Go-Boom/PART2.md

 5  | Can resume the game.
 The state of the game is restored when resuming a game      | Y
    | (use file or database).                                                          |
 6  | Reset the game.
 All scores become zero.
-Round and trick number restart from 1.   | Y 7  | Support GUI playing mode (cards should be faced up or down as in the real game). | P
+Round and trick number restart from 1.   | Y 7  | Support GUI playing mode (cards should be faced up or down as in the real game). | Y
    | The GUI can be in JavaFX, Swing, Spring, or Android.                             |
-8  | Keep the console output to facilitate checking.                                  | P
+8  | Keep the console output to facilitate checking.                                  | Y
    | The data in console output and the GUI must tally.                               |